 The objectives and key points of the content of the modern breeding sow

-A more appropriate measure of reproductive capacity is also possible - by the number of pigs produced during the pig's entire life span, and not by the year.
+A more appropriate measure of reproductive capacity is also possible - by the number of pigs produced during the pig's entire lifespan, and not by the year.
 In this case, the target is 50-60 piglets.
-However, few sows reach this level, and 30-40 pigs in the life of the sow is the norm in many farms.
+However, few sows reach this level, and 30-40 pigs in the life of the sow are the norm on many farms.

 Production plans for achieving "good" and "excellent" productivity levels are proposed in Table 2.
 Approximately 10% of producers in many countries achieve "excellent" productivity levels, but why is the number of such farms still too small?